Four's a Crowd (2022 film)

-Four's a Crowd (El cuarto pasajero) is a 2022 Spanish road movie with romantic comedy elements directed by Álex de la Iglesia, starring Alberto San Juan, Blanca Suárez, Ernesto Alterio and Rubén Cortada.
+Four's a Crowd (El cuarto pasajero) is a 2022 Spanish road romantic comedy film directed by Álex de la Iglesia, starring Alberto San Juan, Blanca Suárez, Ernesto Alterio and Rubén Cortada.

 Plot

 In the wake of using a car-sharing mobile app to cope with his economic problems, Julián, a divorced man, meets Lorena, whom he begins to travel with to Madrid on a regular basis in his Volvo XC60, falling romantically for her.
 He is about to open up his feelings in one of those travels, but the situation takes an unexpected turn because of the selection of the rest of passengers.

 Cast

 Production

 Jorge Guerricaechevarría took over co-writing duties alongside director Álex de la Iglesia.
 Rita Noriega was charged with the direction of photography.
 The film is a Telecinco Cinema, Pokeepsie Films and Te Has Venido Arriba AIE production and it had the participation of Mediaset España, Movistar+ and Mediterráneo Mediaset España Group.
 Filming began on 25 January 2021.
 Shooting locations included Bilbao (marking De la Iglesia's film return to his native city after his feature debut Acción mutante), Álava, La Rioja, and Madrid.
 The production was temporarily halted due to a COVID-19 positive test.